Protectionist Party

-The Protectionist Party or Liberal Protectionist Party was an Australian political party, formally organised from 1887 until 1909, with policies centred on protectionism.
+The Protectionist Party, also known as the Protectionist Liberal Party or Liberal Protectionist Party, was an Australian political party, formally organised from 1887 until 1909, with policies centred on protectionism.
 The party advocated protective tariffs, arguing it would allow Australian industry to grow and provide employment.
 It had its greatest strength in Victoria and in the rural areas of New South Wales.
 Its most prominent leaders were Sir Edmund Barton and Alfred Deakin, who were the first and second prime ministers of Australia.

 History

 The party was initially centred on New South Wales, where its leaders were George Dibbs and William Lyne.
 It dominated New South Wales colonial politics before federation.
 It first contested the 1887 New South Wales election.

 On the commencement of the Commonwealth of Australia, Governor-General-designate, The 7th Earl of Hopetoun, appointed Edmund Barton (after the Hopetoun Blunder), leader of the Protectionist Party, to head a caretaker government from 1 January 1901 until the election of a Parliament.
 At the first federal election in 1901, the Protectionists won 31 of the 75 seats in the House of Representatives.
 Barton was able to form the Barton minority government with the support of the Labour Party led by Chris Watson, which held the balance of power with 14 seats, on the understanding that the Protectionists would implement a number of social reforms desired by Labour.
 Labour's program, however, was frequently too radical for many Protectionists, creating internal conflict between those who, like H. B. Higgins, were sympathetic to Labour, while conservatives like Allan McLean preferred to support the Free Trade Party.

-On 25 August 1903 legislation to set up the High Court of Australia consisting of three judges was finally passed.
+On 25 August 1903, legislation to set up the High Court of Australia consisting of three judges was finally passed.
 Barton resigned his party leadership position on 24 September 1903 to be replaced by Deakin who then formed the first Deakin government.
 Then, on 5 October 1903, Deakin appointed Barton, as well as the party's Senate leader, Richard O'Connor, to be justices of the High Court, before calling the 1903 federal election for December and going into caretaker government mode.
 At the election, the number of seats won by the Protectionists declined to 26 while Labour's increased to 22, but Labour continued its policy of supporting a minority Deakin Protectionist government.